ufora/ufora/content/tutorials/01-getting-started-local.md

 ---
 layout: main
 title: Getting Started Locally
-tagline: How to run Ufora on one machine using Docker
+tagline: How to Run Ufora on One Machine Using Docker
 category: tutorial
 ---